 Neither the Listing Rules nor the Act defines a quantitative threshold.
-However, the commentary to ASX Listing Rule 3.1 and the Australian Accounting Standard on materiality, AASB 1031, provide the following guidance:
+However, the commentary to ASX Listing Rule 3.1 provides the following guidance:

 - an amount equal to or greater than 10% of the relevant base amount would be material unless there is evidence or convincing argument to the contrary; - an amount between 5% and 10% of the relevant base amount may be material unless there is evidence or convincing argument to the contrary; - an amount less than 5% of the relevant base amount would not be material unless there is evidence or convincing argument to the contrary.